Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> In part 11 of the "Life of $crooge" series I begin the story
-with a map which, if you compare the coastline with a map, PINPOINTS Duckburg.
+In part 11 of the "Life of $crooge" series I begin the story with a map which, if you compare the coastline with a map, PINPOINTS Duckburg.
 My comic world and the actual world are identical EXCEPT... the section of California north of the 39th parallel is Calisota...